royandugu/Wize-admin-version/README.md

 ## Refactorings
 1. This description box, subtitle box and all these react quill boxes can be done in a single module as well, check which one is effective.
 2. The type cmsType has initialPara as optional in types but in database schema it is a must required
 3. Colleges ko API xaina
+4. Global classes for h1, h5 and p